 I tried about six different brands of safe or natural cleaning products before finding a brand that actually works and that I like.
 There are a lot of products out there that do contain clean ingredients, but they don't actually clean anything.
 Such a waste of money!

-Here is a list of the cleaning products that I use in my home:
+Here is a list of the cleaning products that I use in my home that work really well:

 - Aspen Clean Natural All Purpose Cleaner